 To add more fig trees to your collection, propagating by cuttings is an easy task.
 In winter when the plant is dormant, clip off a piece about 8 to 10 inches long.
 Cut below a node and at the tip of the stem.
 Stick the piece in a pot of potting mix and leave it through spring.
 At that point, the small plant can go in the ground, but keeping it in a pot for a year is not a bad idea.

 Make sure the pot has good drainage holes and use a soilless potting mix.
 Don’t overwater.
 Check by sticking a finger into the soil.
 If it’s dry an inch below the surface, it’s time to water.
-Feed with a thick layer of well-rotted manure on top of the soil, a foliar fertilizer once a month or a balanced (5-5-5) fertilizer in early spring, late spring and summer.
+Feed with a thick layer of well-rotted manure on top of the soil, a foliar fertilizer once a month or a balanced (5-5-5) fertilizer in early spring and late spring.

 “The biggest thing people do is try to grow them with a single trunk,” he said.
 “You don’t need to.
 With two or three trunks, you can keep the tree lower and have the fruit easier to reach.
 There’s a lot of fruiting wood if you have multiple trunks.”

-To get going on pruning, follow Renquist's tips:
+To get going on pruning, follow Copp's tips:

 - Prune in January or February by opening up the interior of the tree and reducing its height.
 Start by standing back and studying the tree to see where you want to cut.
 To open up the interior, concentrate on taking out old wood, including a few large limbs.
 Leave about a third to a half of the 1-year growth because that is what produces fruit.
 It’s easy to tell the difference: The 1-year growth is green and smooth.
 Mature wood is gray.
 Also, the 1-year wood will have developing fruit on the tips of new growth that look like tiny nubbins.